wteo026/CZ1115-Introduction-to-Data-Science-and-Artificial-Intelligence-Mini-Project/README.md

 3. As most of the variables are categorical variables, we also make use of Cramers V Value and Point Biserial Correlation Coefficient to determine the relationship between the predictors and response variable.

 ### Conclusion
+1. Most variable does not affect Loan Status
-1. Credit_History is the most significant variable affecting Loan_Status
+2. Credit_History is the most significant variable affecting Loan Status
-2. Our model is able to predict Loan_Status with an accuracy of 92%
+3. Our model is able to predict Loan Status with an accuracy of 92%

 ### What did we learnt from this project?
+1. Changing data to allow

 ### References
 1. https://www.kaggle.com/datasets/bhavikjikadara/loan-status-prediction